Jacavena/Binary-Calculator/README.md

 # Binary Calculator

-App that does basic binary arithmetic
+App that does basic binary arithmetic.
+Made with Vanilla JS.

 *Designed for classroom work*